cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * It should have a carousel showing a selection of film products for sale

-* It should show for news/information which banyan videos deem fit.This is not an rss-feed or an integrated feed to other sites, but a section allowing banyan videos administrators to post corporate messages and news, or whatever they wish.
+* It should show news/information which banyan videos deem fit.
+This is not expected to be an RSS-feed or an integrated feed from other sites, but a section allowing banyan video administrators to post corporate messages and news.

-* On a members section there should be more article links to other important news on the web (curated by banyan videos admin).
+* On the members-only section, there should be more article links to other important news on the web (curated by banyan videos admin).
 This should have a title/description, a picture, all linkable to the source material.

-* The colour theme should be plain and simplistic, and the appearance of the site should predominantly light and clean.
+* The colour theme should be straightforward and simplistic, and the appearance of the site should be predominantly light and clean.

-* The frequency and volume of the products will be centrally controlled.
+* The frequency and volume of the products will be centrally controlled and updated infrequently.
 Therefore, they wish to have a way of populating the product line very quickly.
 This will ensure prices and sale discounts are also effectively controlled.
-The intention is for head Office (H.O) to email a file to the site admin, who will simply upload the data with a single command.
-BVC do not wish to have a CMS for creating items, aas that will remove a single point of control.
+The intention is for head Office (H.O) to connect to the server via an admin access, upload the data every so often.
+BVC do not wish to have a CMS for creating items( except in odd circumstances), as that will redact a central control model and lead to chaos and potential fraud.

-* In the future they wish to have a separate server to serve images for their products, which will have a commercial uniform asset look, like major retailers such as Argos or Sainsbury's.
+* In the future, they wish to have a separate server to serve images for their products, which will have a commercial uniform asset look, like significant retailers such as Argos or Sainsbury's.
 However, the division that will handle that is not yet up and running.
 For this reason, they simply wish to use images that are readily available online showing the video covers.
 These images are owned by the movie production companies and placed in the public domain for promotion.
-Banyan videos corp will be purchasing their videos from their main distributors, thus avoiding copyright infringement or legal entanglements.
+Banyan videos corp will be purchasing their videos from their leading distributors, thus avoiding copyright infringement or legal entanglements.

-* Videos film products should also be presented on the site within specific genre or classification for quick search if a customer does not know a specific film title but has an idea of the flavour of film they wish to purchase.
+* Videos film products should also be presented on the site within specific genre or classification for quick search if a customer does not know a particular title of a film but has an idea of the flavour of film they wish to purchase.

-* Various Video products will have discounts applied to members.
+* Various Video films will be discounted to members.

-* For members, there should be a member's area, where banyan videos will post inside news and features, and watch trailers or any sneek peak teasers posted.
+* For members, there should be a member's area, where banyan videos will post inside news and features, and watch trailers or any sneak peek teasers posted.

-* Banyan videos say that they have a corporate head office (H.O) that will deal with all issues from customers and therefore it is sufficient to have a contacts page that provides a contact form.
+* Banyan videos say that they have a corporate head office (H.O) that will deal with all issues from customers, and therefore it is sufficient to have a contacts page that provides a contact form.

-* Finally, they wish website to be up and running in a quick timescale and the overall cost to be small to moderate.
+* Finally, they wish the website to be up and running quickly & cheaply.

 > ## 1.
 UX ##

->a.
-Strategy
+>**a.
+Strategy**

 Following the project brief and further clarification, I have decided to approach that will facilitate banyan videos requirements in the following way.